uvdsl/web3py-contractor/README.md

   -e ENDPOINT, --endpoint ENDPOINT
                         Geth connection endpoint.
 If you don't provide an endpoint, deployment will be skipped.
+ -cargs CONSTRUCTOR_ARGS, --constructor_args CONSTRUCTOR_ARGS
+                        Arguments of the contract constructor in array syntax, i.e. [args1,args2,...].
+If the contract constructor
+                        requires arguments you didn't provide, the deployment will fail.
   -a ACCOUNT, --account ACCOUNT
                         Account to unlock in 0x format.
 If you don't provide an account, available accounts will be suggested.